konserwa1992/sfb/README.md

 Final Fantasy XIV SimpleFishBot.

-Work only with directX 9.0c version.
+Work only with directX 9.0c version, propably will work only on steam version.

 Instruction: